 Bidura in Glebe was a historic house that was acquired by the New South Wales Government in 1920.
 It was converted to a depot and receiving home, holding children while they awaited foster placements, children’s court hearings or transfer to other establishments.
 Many children stayed for extended periods.
 In 1923 it was named the Metropolitan…

 Allanville Home was established at Wellington by the Department of Community Services as a receiving home for state wards.
-It was established in the mid-1970s and housed 15 children at a time.
+It was established in 1973 and housed 15 children at a time.
 Allanville Home closed in 1995.
-A search of available information about Allanville Home turns up both positive and negative stories.
-In 2003 the…
+A submission to the Senate Inquiry into Children in Institutional Care from 2004 mentions being placed at Allanville not…

 The Benevolent Asylum, run by the Benevolent Society of New South Wales, was opened in 1821 by Governor Macquarie.
 It issued poor relief and took in the poor, destitute, disabled and aged but its main focus was pregnant women and children.
 The Benevolent Asylum closed in 1901 as the land was resumed by the government…